Kimi Code

 └──────────────┘

-Kimi Code is powered by K2.5 — a 1T MoE model designed for deep code comprehension.
+kimi-for-coding is a 1T MoE model designed for deep code comprehension.
 This enables AI pair review:

 Beyond ad-hoc analysis, you can use Kimi as a dedicated reviewer in your workflow: